Money and duty free for Malaysia

 Foreign currency: technically there are no restrictions, but you must declare if the foreign currency or currencies you carry are worth more than US$10,000.

 Malaysia is a commercial hub in Southeast Asia, so you can expect the money changers to offer and accept a wide range of currencies, from US dollars to Chinese yuan.

 The following goods may be imported into Malaysia without incurring customs duty:

-• 3 pieces of new clothing and 1 new pair of shoes.
+• Max 3 pieces of new apparels and 1 new pair of shoes.

-• 1 portable electronic item for personal care.
+• 1 new portable electronic item for personal care.

 Illicit drugs, counterfeit currency, indecent publications (books, films, paintings etc), anything considered prejudicial to the interest of Malaysia, piranha fish, turtle eggs, cocoa pods, daggers or flick knives, articles resembling syringes (eg pens or pencils), and poisonous chemicals.

 Also prohibited unless accompanied by an import licence are animals, fish, meat, plants, eggs in their shells, explosives and fireworks, arms and ammunition, imitation arms, soil, rice, coral and pharmaceutical products.